WolfgangDrescher/humdrum-figured-bass-filter-demo/README.md

  8. Add option to only calculate intervals or figured bass on certain beats (quarter notes in 4/4, oder 1st and 4th eighth note in 6/8).
  9. How can we get this command in VHV and the Verovio JavaScript toolkit?
-10. Add option to ignore negative intervals?
+10. Add an option to ignore negative intervals?
 11. Decide how to display `5 4` to `6 4` in bar 7 (with 5 or without).
 Maybe add
     a config with a flag.
 12. Decide how to display `5 3` chors.
 Never?
 Always?
 Contextual?
 Maybe add a